tildencee/AlteryxNewUserOnboarding/Main.md

 **Step 2.0.4** Reorder the output to have Store Number as the first feild presented in the output.
 To reorder a column of data, select to highlight its row and then use the Move Up or Move Down arrows, or right-click and drag, to move the rows to a new location.

+Run and save your workflow.
 Your final configuration should look as below:

 ![image](https://user-images.githubusercontent.com/90619708/179420637-0c4e8aed-9c1e-42bb-89a8-888d74ddbaaf.png)